 However, the decision whether someone is trained and, if she is, how this is financed is not entirely up to the potential learner herself.
-Contrary to human capital theory, which deals with labour supply and its quality, theories of segmented labour markets (see e.g., Leontaridi, 1998; Taubman and Wachter, 1986) stress the influence of job characteristics.
+In contrast to human capital theory, theories of segmented labour markets (see e.g., Leontaridi, 1998; Taubman/Wachter, 1986) stress the influence of job characteristics.
 They argue that training participation mainly depends on the job, or more specifically, the labour market segment someone is employed in.
 Jobs in some segments mostly provide well-paid and stable employment with good career prospects as well as training opportunities.
 Other segments comprise of badly-paid jobs which lack stability or career chances.
 Due to the short expected duration of these employment relationships, time to cash-in returns on investments in human capital would be too short.
 Anticipating this, employers are not willing to finance such investments.
 Furthermore, as people in secondary segment jobs earn less, their financial means to invest in their human capital are smaller, making training even more unlikely for them.
+Along the lines of these theories I argue that a strong influence of job and firm characteristics is to be expected.
+The hypotheses and implications are summarised below.